A Brief Travel Guide: Castries, Saint Lucia

 If you love to island hop, Castries makes a great base with its catamaran-filled waters.
 And if you love shopping, make sure you arrive there with maximum overdraft.

-By plane: The George FL Charles Airport caters to Castries and connects fliers to Guadeloupe and Martinique.
-The airport lies just outside of the city and is close to a large number of all-inclusive resorts.
-The airport is also next to Vigie beach, and you can walk down the 2 miles to the city center as long as you don’t have too much luggage.
+The airport is also next to Vigie beach, and you can walk down the two (2) miles to the city center as long as you don’t have too much luggage.

 Things to See & Do